Reviving the interference: framework and proof-of-principle for the anomalous gluon self-interaction in the SMEFT

+The best results are displayed in Table \ref{tab:best_bounds}.
+These most stringent limits come from double-differential distributions of $Sph_T$ with some observables that grow with the energy, depending on the $p_T^j$ cut: the transverse momentum $p_T^{j3}$ of the third-leading jet, the invariant mass $M_{j2 j3}$ of the second and third jets, and the transverse energy $S_T$ of all the jets with $p_T > 50$ GeV, defined in \cite{Krauss:2016ely}.
+For the transverse sphericity, only two bins are employed between 0 and 1: their border is placed where the sign flip occurs in its differential cross sections, and the values are reported in the table.
+The results we obtain from the linear term are comparable to the quadratic-level ones and to the bounds already present in the literature, for the highest $p_T^j$ cuts.

-Finally, to assess the validity of the SMEFT with our approach, we display in figure~\ref{lambda_bounds} how the limits on $\Lambda$ varies if a cut on the center-of-mass energy is applied, assuming $C_G=1$.
-In principle, the EFT is valid if $\sqrt{s}<\Lambda$, which is only satisfied for $C_G$ slightly bigger that 1 with the low $p_T$ cuts.
-The situation improve for the stronger constraints derived with higher cuts.
-In both cases, the constraints barely change when the events with $\sqrt s \gtrsim$6 TeV are included.
-The bounds, obtained through the interference only, grow faster than the ones which involve the $\mathcal{O}(\Lambda^{-4})$ contribution too, as it is expected because of their different dependency on $\Lambda$.
-The bounds obtained by using the $S_T$ variable, defined in \cite{Krauss:2016ely}, are also shown for comparison.
-As expected, our distribution shows a nice improvement for the bounds at $\mathcal{O}(\Lambda^{-2})$.
+Finally, to assess the validity of the SMEFT with our approach, we display in Fig.~\ref{fig:lambda_bounds} how the limits on $\Lambda$ vary if different cuts on the center-of-mass (CoM) energy are applied, assuming $C_G=1$.
+In principle, the EFT is valid if $\sqrt{s}<\Lambda$, which is not satisfied even at upper cuts of few TeV, for this choice of $C_G$.
+The constraints barely change when the events with $\sqrt{s} \gtrsim 8$ TeV are included in the $p_T^j > 1$ TeV case.
+The bounds obtained through the interference grow faster than the ones which involve the $\mathcal{O}(1/\Lambda^4)$ term too, as it is expected from their different dependency on $\Lambda$.
+The limits that come from the $S_T$ variable alone are also shown, for comparison.